hpc/charliecloud/doc-src/install.rst

 See our GitHub project: https://github.com/hpc/charliecloud

-The recommended way to download is with :code:`git clone --recursive`; the switch gets the submodule needed for testing as well.
+Download with :code:`git clone --recursive`; the switch gets the submodule needed for testing as well.
+Other methods of downloading (e.g. the tarball, plain :code:`git clone`) are known not to work.

 The remaining install steps can be run from the Git working directory or an unpacked export tarball created with :code:`make export`.